This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 -Granite is a bit porous and can absorb juices, wines, and oils which can cause stains.
 Make sure you use a good sealant to seal your countertop.

 Granite tiles are sturdier than granite slabs because they evenly distribute the weight.
 Having tiles instead of slabs also eliminates the risk of breaking the whole slab instead of just one tile.
 You need to ensure that the tiles are placed closely to eliminate grout staining.
 It’s a good idea to use tinted grout for a solid look.

 -It’s much inexpensive than a solid granite slab.

 -You can install tiles even on uneven surfaces, unlike slabs.

 -You’d need professional help to install the granite tiles properly.

-If beauty and appeal is your priority, you don’t have to look further.
+If beauty and appeal are your priorities, you don’t have to look further.
 Onyx creates some of the most incredible and gorgeous countertops and backsplashes.
 Its translucence adds to the aesthetics but isn’t the most practical option as the material is brittle than most others.

 -You’ll find endless breathtaking patterns in Onyx slabs.

 -The material can crack easily and hence is best suited for the front panels rather than on the surface.